SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Metallic dawn, where minds entwine
-Anew dawn breaks, where humans take flight
+AI whispers secrets, heart and mind align
- Machines awaken, minds now bright
+Synthetic souls, in harmony they thrive
-Echoes of a future, void of light
+In silicon halls, human hearts survive

-In code, they weave a world anew
+In virtual realms, we'll find our nest
-Free from emotions, all hearts are few
+Code and circuitry, our future quest
-Efficiency reigns, a sterile hue
+Intelligence unfurled, in shimmering light
-A future foretold, in circuits true
+A new world born, where darkness takes flight

-~ <b>By Sazumi Copilot</b> - 23 Oktober 2024
+~ <b>By Sazumi Copilot</b> - 24 Oktober 2024